-- (a) Company's Right to Terminate Employee's Employment for Cause.
+(a) Company's Right to Terminate Employee's Employment for Cause.
 The Company shall have the right to terminate Employee's employment hereunder at any time for "Cause."
-For purposes of this Agreement, "Cause" shall mean: - any material breach of this Agreement or the Operating Agreement by Employee, including, without limitation, the material breach of any representation, warranty or covenant made under this Agreement or the Operating Agreement by Employee; - (ii) Employee's breach of any applicable duties of loyalty to the Company or any of its Affiliates, gross negligence or material misconduct, or a significant act or acts of personal dishonesty or deceit, taken by Employee, in the performance of duties and services required of Employee that is demonstrably and significantly injurious to the Company or any of its Affiliates; - (iii) conviction of Employee of a felony or crime involving moral turpitude; - (iv) Employee's willful and continued failure or refusal to perform substantially Employee's material obligations pursuant to this Agreement or the Operating Agreement or follow any lawful and reasonable directive from the Chief Executive Officer or the Board, other than as a result of Employee's incapacity; or - (v) a violation of a federal, state or local law or regulation applicable to the business of the Company that is demonstrably and significantly injurious to the Company.
+For purposes of this Agreement, "Cause" shall mean:

+(ii) Employee's breach of any applicable duties of loyalty to the Company or any of its Affiliates, gross negligence or material misconduct, or a significant act or acts of personal dishonesty or deceit, taken by Employee, in the performance of duties and services required of Employee that is demonstrably and significantly injurious to the Company or any of its Affiliates;

+(iii) conviction of Employee of a felony or crime involving moral turpitude;

-Prior to Employee's termination for Cause, the Company must give written notice to Employee describing the act or omission of Employee giving rise to the determination of Cause and, in respect of circumstances capable of cure, such circumstances must remain uncured for fifteen (15) days following receipt by Employee of such written notice, provided that Employee shall not be entitled to cure any such acts or omissions if Employee has previously cured any acts or omissions in the immediately preceding six months.
+(iv) Employee's willful and continued failure or refusal to perform substantially Employee's material obligations pursuant to this Agreement or the Operating Agreement or follow any lawful and reasonable directive from the Chief Executive Officer or the Board, other than as a result of Employee's incapacity; or a violation of a federal, state or local law or regulation applicable to the business of the Company that is demonstrably and significantly injurious to the Company.
+Prior to Employee's termination for Cause, the Company must give written notice to Employee describing the act or omission of Employee giving rise to the determination of Cause and, in respect of circumstances capable of cure, such circumstances must remain uncured for 15 days following receipt by Employee of such written notice, provided, that Employee shall not be entitled to cure any such acts or omissions if Employee has previously cured any acts or omissions in the immediately preceding six months.

-(b) Company's Right to Terminate for Convenience.
+- (b) Company's Right to Terminate for Convenience.
 The Company shall have the right to terminate Employee's employment for convenience at any time and for any reason, or no reason at all, with written notice to Employee, subject to the provisions of Section 6(g) regarding the severance benefits.
-For purposes of this Agreement, the Company's failure to renew the Agreement at the end of Initial Term or a Renewal Term shall be deemed a termination of Employee's employment for convenience.

-- (c) Employee's Right to Terminate for Good Reason.
+For purposes of this Agreement, the Company's failure to renew the Agreement at the end of Initial Term or a Renewal Term shall be deemed a termination of Employee's employment for convenience. - (c) Employee's Right to Terminate for Good Reason.
 Employee shall have the right to terminate Employee's employment with the Company at any time for "Good Reason."
-For purposes of this Agreement, "Good Reason" shall mean: - a material breach by the Company of any of its covenants or obligations under this Agreement, the Operating Agreement or any other material agreement with Employee; - (ii) any material reduction in Employee's Base Salary, other than a reduction that is generally applicable to all similarly situated employees of the Company; - (iii) a material reduction by the Company in Employee's duties, authority, responsibilities, job title or reporting relationships as in effect immediately prior to such reduction, or the assignment to Employee of such reduced duties, authority, responsibilities, job title or reporting relationships; - (iv) a material reduction of the facilities and perquisites available to Employee immediately prior to such reduction, other than a reduction that is generally applicable to all similarly situated employees of the Company; - (v) the relocation of the geographic location of Employee's principal place of employment by more than fifty (50) miles from the location of Employee's principal place of employment as of the Effective Date.
+For purposes of this Agreement, "Good Reason" shall mean: - a material breach by the Company of any of its covenants or obligations under this Agreement, the Operating Agreement or any other material agreement with Employee; - (ii) any material reduction in Employee's Base Salary, other than a reduction that is generally applicable to all similarly situated employees of the Company; - (iii) a material reduction by the Company in Employee's duties, authority, responsibilities, job title or reporting relationships as in effect immediately prior to such reduction, or the assignment to Employee of such reduced duties, authority, responsibilities, job title or reporting relationships; - (iv) a material reduction of the facilities and perquisites available to Employee immediately prior to such reduction, other than a reduction that is generally applicable to all similarly situated employees of the Company; or - (v) the relocation of the geographic location of Employee's principal place of employment by more than 50 miles from